igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

-# Basics of main window
+# Basics of the main window

 ## Introduction

-Each Qt widgets application should have one or more top level widgets.
-For GIF editor we need one top level window where we will display frames, current frame, tool bar with actions for editing, menu bar with different actions.
+Each Qt widgets application should have one or more top-level widgets.
+For GIF editor we need one top-level window where we will display frames, current frame, toolbar with actions for editing, a menu bar with different actions.
-Qt has ready to use class QMainWindow whick we can derive from and implement needed for us functionality.
+Qt has ready to use class QMainWindow which we can derive from and implement needed for our functionality.

 ## Inheritance

-Let's inherit from QMainWindow to have ability to implement our functionality.
+Let's inherit from QMainWindow to have the ability to implement our functionality.
 We will start from basics, in the mainwindow.hpp we have:

 ```
 #ifndef GIF_EDITOR_MAINWINDOW_HPP_INCLUDED